Labor Day Activities for Kids

 Check for Local Special Labor Day Events

-Grill some hot dogs, pop some fresh-popped popcorn (and use food coloring to make them red, white, and blue), and play a few games!
+Grill some hot dogs, pop some fresh popcorn (and use food coloring to make them red, white, and blue), and play a few games!

 Free Labor Day Crafts and Activities